alttch/eva3/doc/modbus.rst

 but with additional functionality, such as bus locking, automatic retry attempts, virtual ports for drivers etc.

+:doc:`/uc/uc` works as ModBus master, connection links to all slave devices should be defined as virtual ports.
+After that, defined virtual ports and ModBus unit IDs should be set in corresponding :doc:`PHI modules</drivers>` load configurations.

 Defining ModBus virtual port
 ============================